-Sundt breaks branding down into what she calls the “4Cs of branding:” Clarity, Communication, Consistency, and Conversation (She joined us for our Trade Talk Instagram Live series to discuss these in depth here).
+Sundt breaks branding down into what she calls the “4Cs of branding:” Clarity, Communication, Consistency, and Conversation (She joined Jaipur Living for our Trade Talk Instagram series to discuss these in depth here).
 Designers and business experts agree: It’s imperative to achieve brand clarity before moving forward with anything else.

 A good place to start: Define your brand values.
 As interior designer Nikki Chu built her lifestyle brand—which now encompasses multiple product lines (including rugs and pillows with Jaipur Living), a television show, and a book—she looked to a vision board of brand colors, ideas, and words to keep her identity and values clear.
 (View her Trade Talk here).

 “As you grow and start working with other brands or products, look back at your vision board and say, ‘Is this something that would fit nicely on this board, or is it off-brand?’
 It’s okay to say ‘no’, or to adjust that particular business deal so it fits your brand.”

 See also: The Voice Of The Up-And-Coming Designer